Frequently Asked Questions

 Also, to reduce frustration on your end trying to find my place please download directions to my studio HERE.

-Please park in my driveway in any available space.
+Please park in my driveway in the space closest to the entrance of my home.
 Street parking is technically not permitted in my cul-de-sac.
 If you have trouble finding parking please call/text me at 425-760-9923 and I will be happy to assist.

 My house has a level entry with no stairs and my studio is located close to the front entrance of my house.
 There is a slight incline in my driveway.
 My studio can be accessed by wheel chair if necessary.
 Please contact me if you have specific questions or concerns about accessibility.